So, you've got yourself a flashy, custom made online shop for your business and now it's time to start keeping your products updated.

 When it is finished downloading, you will be given an option to open and install Paint.net to your computer.
-When you install it, you might want to make a shortcut link on your desktop or toolbar so you can easily open it any time you like.
+Follow the prompts to install it.
+You may want to make a shortcut link on your desktop or toolbar so you can easily find it again any time you like.

 It will take a few minutes to install, but that will only happen the first time.
-(The express setup should be fine for the purposes of optimising eCommerce images)
+(The express setup should be fine for the purposes of optimising images for your website)

 After it is installed open Paint.net and you're ready to begin.
 The program will look like this when you open it: